 Get To Know Us

-Dr. Ria Gondorwarisito, Chair of UTDF, together with Father John Naihati (Head UTDF) and field staff, have responded to community identified needs in Belu District, East Nusa Tenggara, Indonesia.
-In March 2025, they reponsed to requests for assistance from poor communities in the outskirts of Dili, Suai and Oekusi in Timor L'Este.
+Dr. Ria Gondorwarsito, Chair of UTDF, together with Rev John Naihati (Head UTDF) and field staff, have responded to community identified needs in Belu District, East Nusa Tenggara, Indonesia.
+In March 2025, they responded to requests for assistance from poor communities in the outskirts of Dili, Suai and Oekusi in Timor L'Este.

 Funding from the United Nations Women's Guild (UNWG), Rome. has enabled the building of 7 ferro-cement water tanks and 7 disability-accessible (GEDSI-Gender Equity Disability Social Inclusion) toilets.
-By July 2025 with other donation,s the UTDF was a le to assist communities to build 120 water tanks and 20 disability toilets in the three Districts, and Timor L'este.
+By July 2025 with other donations, the UTDF was able to assist communities to build 120 water tanks and 20 disability toilets in the three Districts, and in Timor L'este.

 Mission, Vision & Values